Rajkummar Rao

-After studying acting at the Film and Television Institute of India, Rao made his acting debut with the anthology film Love Sex Aur Dhokha (2010) and took on supporting roles in the films Gangs of Wasseypur – Part 2 and Talaash: The Answer Lies Within (both 2012).
-He had his breakthrough in 2013 with critically acclaimed performances in the dramas Kai Po Che! and Shahid.
-His portrayal of lawyer Shahid Azmi in the latter won him the National Film Award for Best Actor and the Filmfare Award for Best Actor (Critics).
+After training at the Film and Television Institute of India, Rao made his film debut in the anthology Love Sex Aur Dhokha (2010), followed by supporting roles in Gangs of Wasseypur – Part 2 and Talaash: The Answer Lies Within (both 2012).
+He achieved his breakthrough in 2013 with acclaimed performances in the dramas Kai Po Che! and Shahid.
+His portrayal of lawyer Shahid Azmi in the latter earned him the National Film Award for Best Actor and the Filmfare Critics Award for Best Actor.

-Rao's career progressed with supporting roles in the films Queen (2014), Aligarh (2015), and Bareilly Ki Barfi (2017), with the latter winning him the Filmfare Award for Best Supporting Actor.
-He starred in lead roles in the independent films Trapped (2016) and Newton (2017), with the former winning him his second Filmfare Award for Best Actor (Critics) and the latter earning him the Asia Pacific Screen Award for Best Performance by an Actor.
-Rao had his highest-grossing release in the horror comedy Stree (2018), and he had his first English film role in The White Tiger (2021).
-He also gained praise for his performances in the films Ludo (2020), Badhaai Do and Monica, O My Darling (both 2022).
+Rao gained further recognition with roles in Queen (2014), Aligarh (2015), and Bareilly Ki Barfi (2017), with the last winning him the Filmfare Award for Best Supporting Actor.
+He headlined independent films such as Trapped (2016) and Newton (2017), earning critical acclaim and international recognition, including the Asia Pacific Screen Award for Best Performance by an Actor.
+His commercial breakthrough came with the comedy horror Stree (2018), followed by his first English-language role in The White Tiger (2021).

+He continued to earn praise for starring roles in Ludo (2020), Monica, O My Darling (2022), Bheed (2023), and Srikanth (2024).
+He won the Filmfare Award for Best Actor for portraying a closeted gay man in Badhaai Do (2022).
+Despite subsequent commercial setbacks, Rao regained success with the sequel Stree 2 (2024) and the fantasy film Bhool Chuk Maaf (2025).
+While the latter ranks as his highest-grossing release, he faced criticism for repeatedly taking on similar roles.
+Rao is married to actress Patralekha with whom he has a daughter.

-Early and personal life
+Early life and education

 Rajkummar Rao was born as Raj Kumar Yadav on 31 August 1984 in Prem Nagar, Gurgaon, Haryana, India.
 He had two older siblings and three cousins in his extended family.
 His father, Satya Prakash Yadav, was a government employee in the Haryana revenue department, and his mother, Kamlesh Yadav, a homemaker.
 His mother and father died in 2016 and 2019 respectively.
 He completed his 12th standard from S.N.
 Sidheshwar Senior.
 Sec Public School, where he participated in school plays.
 He graduated from The Atma Ram Sanatan Dharma College, (University of Delhi) where he was simultaneously doing theatre with Kshitij Theatre Group and the Shri Ram Centre in Delhi.

 Rao said that he decided to become an actor after seeing Manoj Bajpayee and being "highly influenced" by his performance.
-In 2008, he enrolled in a two-year acting course at the Film and Television Institute of India (FTII), Pune, and moved to Mumbai to pursue a film career.
-Rao is a vegetarian.
-He changed his surname to Rao from Yadav in 2014 and also added an extra 'm' to his name.
-He said the reason for this was, "Rao or Yadav, I can use either of the surnames as both are family names.
-As far as the double 'm' in the first name is concerned, it's for my mother.
-She believes in numerology."
-He is formally trained in taekwondo.
+In 2008, he graduated in the acting course at the Film and Television Institute of India (FTII), Pune, and moved to Mumbai to pursue a film career.

-Rao had been in a relationship with actress Patralekha Paul since 2010.
-He married her on 15 November 2021 in Chandigarh.